CamSoper/casoper-staging/casoper-playground/get-started-framework.md

     * Enter a unique **Web App Name**.
 This will be part of the URL for your app.
     * Select the Azure **Subscription** you're deploying to.
 We recommend using the same subscription you used for DocumentDB, but it's not required.
     * Select or create a **Resource Group** for your web application.
 Again, using the same one you used for DocumentDB is recommended.
     * Select or create an **App Service Plan** to determine the pricing your your application.
-[More information about App Service Plans](/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview).
+Here's [more information about App Service Plans](/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview).

 4. Click **Create** to deploy the application.
 When deployment is complete, a browser will open with your deployed application.